comprobo25/comprobo25.github.io/How to/setup_your_environment.md

 ## Working with VSCode (Optional)

-I'll be using VSCode when doing demonstrations in class.
+We'll be using VSCode when doing demonstrations in class.
 If you'd like to use VSCode, you can use the [VSCode Ubuntu install instructions](https://code.visualstudio.com/docs/setup/linux) and then go through the steps in [Configure VS Code for ROS2](https://www.youtube.com/watch?v=hf76VY0a5Fk).

 There is documentation on running [ROS code in the debugger under VSCode](https://github.com/ms-iot/vscode-ros/blob/master/doc/debug-support.md), but you might have better luck using the default Python debugging profile.